 Find the right professional to maximize your investment

-It’s important to find a professional charity auctioneer with experience and a style you like.
-Ask for references from people you trust.
+Some tips to find the right auctioneer for your event: Ask for references from people you trust.
 Interview at least two or three auctioneers and ask about their techniques for entertainment, methods for keeping things on course and philosophies for how they approach a project.
 Keep in mind that auctioneers with a Benefit Auction Specialist (BAS) designation from the National Auctioneers Association have completed advanced training that makes them fundraising specialists.

 Looking for a benefit auctioneer in your area?
 Here at Winspire we work with the best partners in the charity auction industry.
 Request a free event consultation today and one of our event consultants will reach out to refer a benefit auctioneer in your area.